rojo-rbx/rbx-dom/docs/xml.md

 ### UniqueId

 The `UniqueId` data type is represented as hexadecimal-encoded sequence of `16` bytes.
-These bytes may be split in three distinct groups, representing components of the `UniqueId`:
+These bytes are split into three distinct groups, representing components of the `UniqueId`:

 | Range   | Component Name | Format                  |
 |:--------|:---------------|:------------------------|